Social Science electronic resources: The Central Office of Information Archive

 This unique collection reveals what the government wanted its citizens to think or know about topical issues at the time of publication and the image of Britain it wanted to project to the outside world.
 As such it is of enduring interest to social historians.
 Because it also reveals what regulatory guidance was being given to citizens at a certain date, it could also be used for the resolution of disputes about benefits entitlements.

-The collection is indexed by its own database of records which can be searched from the Social Sciences Reading Room of the British Library.
-Records include title, name of issuing department, date of issue, language and a location code which must be quoted in all orders.
-You can search the database by:
+Records in the archive include title, name of issuing department, date of issue, language and a location code which must be quoted in all orders.
+You can search the archive database by:

 - Title keyword or phrase